AP (Advanced Placement)

 • AP STEM Achievement Schools: All CCSD high schools

-Students test in at least four AP STEM courses, and at least 50 percent of scores in those courses are 3 or higher.
+AP STEM Schools with at least 50 percent of AP exam scores at 3 or higher.

 • AP STEM Schools: All CCSD high schools